 1. Specific Aims

-The goal of this project is to integrate clinically informative clusters of genes, cells, and patient attributes that elucidate mechanisms of different asthma phenotypes.
+The goal of this project is to derive clinically informative clusters of genes, cells, and patient attributes that elucidate mechanisms of different asthma phenotypes.
 We hypothesize that endotype clusters from a combination of transcriptional and protein profiling of a well-characterized cohort of asthmatic patients can differentiate asthma severities in a way that identifies new mechanisms and facilitates improved patient care.
 We will use RNA sequencing and CyTOF data from the Precision Profiling Core C to develop an integrative model of asthma to better understand key aspects of asthma heterogeneity and severity.
-To this end, we will use our expertise in RNA sequencing to develop and distribute “pipelines” to the Precision Profiling Core C for the processing of bulk-cell and single-cell RNA-Seq and CyTOF data.
-These cleaned and uniformly-processed data will be clustered, built into regulatory networks, integrated with external datasets and disease phenotype data, and modeled to define pathobiologically meaningful endotypes of disease.
-This project will enrich our knowledge of this disease, particularly of the regulatory pathways which contribute to the heterogeneity of patients’ asthma experiences.
+To this end, we will use our expertise in RNA sequencing to develop and distribute “pipelines” to the Precision Profiling Core C for the processing of bulk and single-cell RNA-Seq and CyTOF data.
+These cleaned and uniformly-processed data will be clustered, built into regulatory networks, integrated with external datasets and disease phenotype datasets will be characterized to define pathobiologically meaningful endotypes of disease.
+This project will enrich our knowledge of this disease, particularly of the regulatory pathways that contribute to the heterogeneity of patients’ asthma experiences.
 In addition, we will discover new gene networks important to the pathogenesis of asthma and define those that best correlate with clinical outcomes.
 Finally, this project will generalize asthma disease observations to a systems level so that we might speak to the underlying mechanisms by which various clinical outcomes occur and create a publicly accessible, searchable, integrated asthma MAP.

 Aim 1: Bulk-cell RNA-seq processing pipeline and transcript clustering